MOEAFramework/MOEAFramework/docs/extensions.md

 # Extensions

-Extensions were introduced in version 4.5.
-Please update to this version to use extensions!
+Please verify you are using version 4.5 or newer to use extensions.

 ## What are Extensions?